komahanb/komahanb.github.io/_pages/computational-infrastructure.md

 > This method has deep connections with modern AI techniques, particularly in machine learning.
 AI models, especially neural networks, can be viewed as an implementation of the adjoint method, where the back-propagation algorithm is used to compute gradients in a manner analogous to adjoint sensitivity analysis.

-In both fields, the efficient computation of these gradients enables large-scale optimization across complex systems, bridging analytical methods with modern computational intelligence.
+In both contexts, the efficient computation of these gradients enables large-scale optimization across complex systems, bridging analytical methods with modern computational intelligence.

 #### <u>Higher-Dimensional Numbers Based On Algebraic Structures and Differential Operators</u>

-I also consider other possibilities to obtain design variable derivatives.
 I study the construction of higher-dimensional numbers that can provide first, second, and other higher-order derivatives, when needed.
 This research is building upon the observations from complex-number arithmetics to four-, and eight-dimensional numbers.

 <figure style="text-align: center; width: 300px; margin: auto;">
 <img src="https://mathshistory.st-andrews.ac.uk/Biographies/Lanczos/Lanczos_4.jpeg" alt="C. Lanczos" style="width: 100%;">